Modeling Empathic Similarity in Personal Narratives: Limitations

 With regards to our data collection and annotation framework, our annotations for empathic similarity are not first-person, which are sub-optimal given that it may be difficult for annotator's to project the emotional states of two narrators.
 In addition, because of the complexity of our annotation task, we opted to use ChatGPT summaries of the stories during our paired story annotation, which could introduce biases depending on the quality of the generated summaries.
-However, given the inherent difficulty of the task, we found this reduction necessary to achieve agreement and reduce noise in our dataset.
+However, given the inherent difficulty of the task, we found this reduction necessary to achieve agreement and reduce noise in our dataset, and we found that important features will still present in the summaries.
 Future work could use our human experimental setup to collect first person labels over the entire stories, rather than the automatic summaries.

-Another limitation of our modeling approach is that our fine-tuned model takes in data that captures empathic relations across our framework of events, emotions, and morals.
+Another limitation of our modeling approach is that our finetuned model takes in data that captures empathic relations across our framework of events, emotions, and morals.
 However, the learned story representations are general purpose and are not personalized to a user's empathic preferences.
 Personalization could improve model performance across automatic and human evaluation metrics, as there may exist finer-grained user preferences in how users empathize with certain stories, and what aspects users focus on.
 Furthermore, future work could explore training using a contrastive setup to learn more contextualized story embeddings.

 Lastly, future work should explore longitudinal effects of recieving stories retrieved by our system.
 Our survey measures (State Empathy Scale) are used for short, quick assessments of immediate empathy rather than ``fixed'' or ``trait'' empathy.
 While our model might perform well in this one-shot interaction settings, it is also important to study the last empathic effects of reading stories retrieved by the model and measure changes in a user's longer term empathy, mood, and feelings of connection.